 Another big bonus of using prime lenses is that they're usually 'faster'.
 This means they have a larger maximum aperture, which enables quicker shutter speeds.
 For example, a typical 18-55mm zoom lens has a maximum aperture of roughly f/4 at the wide-angle end, shrinking to a mere f/5.6 at about 50mm.
 Switch to a 50mm f/1.4 prime lens and the largest available aperture is four stops faster.

 In low light you'd be limited to a shutter speed of, say, 1/15 sec with a typical zoom (unless you increase your ISO setting).
 However, an f/1.4 lens will enable a much faster shutter speed of 1/250 sec.
-An f/1.8 lens is 3.3 stops faster than an f/5.6 lens, and even an f/2.8 model is two stops faster (for more on shooting in low light, see our guide to the 12 common errors of night photography - and how to fix them).
+An f/1.8 lens is 3.3 stops faster than an f/5.6 lens, and even an f/2.8 model is two stops faster.

 So-called 'faster' lenses aren't just good for avoiding camera-shake and freezing the action in dull lighting conditions.
-Another big advantage is that you can get a much tighter depth of field, enabling you to isolate the main point of interest in a shot by blurring the background (learn more about how to master depth of field).
-It's a favourite trick in portraiture, especially when the background is cluttered and would otherwise be a distraction (learn how to make the ultimate bokeh portrait).
+Another big advantage is that you can get a much tighter depth of field, enabling you to isolate the main point of interest in a shot by blurring the background.
+It's a favourite trick in portraiture, especially when the background is cluttered and would otherwise be a distraction.

 It can be tricky to use large apertures in bright, sunny conditions, but you can get round the problem by fitting a neutral density (ND) filter.
-Variable NDs are a great option when you're shooting video and want the cinematic, shallow depth of field that's all the rage (find out How to set up your DSLR for video recording).
+Variable NDs are a great option when you're shooting video and want the cinematic, shallow depth of field that's all the rage.

 An important factor to consider when you're buying a prime lens is which focal length to go for.
 Back in the days of 35mm film, a 50mm prime was considered a 'standard' lens.
 That's because it gives pretty much the same perspective as viewing a scene with the human eye, without the magnification of a telephoto lens or the shrinkage a wide-angle lens uses to squeeze more into the frame.